anujdeshpande/BBB-workshop/README.md

         # ping google.com
   Have tested this on Angstrom, but should work on Ubuntu, etc. too.

+* Transferring files in between host machine and BeagleBone Black

+		# sftp root@192.168.7.2
+Common used commands with ftp are mput, mget, exit.
+You can also use cd and ls to move through remote filesystem.
+Another similar command is scp which is handy if you want to transfer files by in a script.
 * Setting up Adafruit_BBIO

 		# git clone git://github.com/adafruit/adafruit-beaglebone-io-python.git